VoronDesign/VoronUsers/printer_mods/RockNLol/spurs/README.md

 All parts should fit comfortably on any V2.4 buildplate.
 <img src="https://github.com/RockNLol/VoronUsers/blob/aaa60968806f294b253d89f0a20c74e227dd634f/printer_mods/RockNLol/spurs/images/buildplate.jpg" width="400">

-Melt M3 threaded inserts into the braces.

 ### Assembly: ###
-Start with assembling the two corner modules.
-Insert the braces into the spurs and screw them together using the M3x20 SHCS crews.
+Start with melting the M3 threaded inserts into the braces.
+Then insert the braces into the spurs and screw them together using the M3x20 SHCS crews.
 Remove the bottom corner panel clips and insert the T-nuts.
-Two M5 T-nuts into each vertical extrusion and two M3 T-nuts on each side of the horizontal extrusion.
+Put two M5 T-nuts into each vertical extrusion and two M3 T-nuts on each side of the horizontal extrusion.
-Put the corner modules in place and screw them in place by using two M5x10 BHCS and two M3x12 SHCS each.
+Put the corner modules in place and screw them in with two M5x10 BHCS and two M3x12 SHCS each.

 __Optional:__ To increase the stiffness even further you can replace the base plate of the feet with the one of this mod.
-Its fork pieces fit right into the spurs supporting them during tilting.
+Its fork tips fit right into the spurs supporting them during tilting.